Relation between exciton splittings, magnetic circular dichroism, and magnetization in wurtzite (Ga,Fe)N: Introduction

 \section{Introduction}

-Excitonic magnetooptical phenomena in the fundamental gap region of dilute magnetic semiconductors (DMSs) are a prime source of information on the $sp-d$ exchange splitting of electronic states\cite{Furdyna:1988_B,Gaj:2010_B,Ando:2000_B} and spin dynamics,\cite{Crooker:2010_B} also in reduced dimensionality systems, such as nanowires\cite{Wojnar:2012_NL} and quantum dots.\cite{Schimpf:2012_JPChL,Cibert:2008_B}.
-One of the widely studied magneto-spectroscopy effects is the magnetic circular dichroism (MCD) arising from the difference between optical absorption or reflectivity for left and right-circular polarized light.
-In many DMSs, MCD depends linearly on the exchange-induced splitting of free exciton states,\cite{Ando:2000_B} which, in turn, is proportional to the magnetization of localized spins.\cite{Gaj:1979_SSC} To these systems belong zinc-blende DMSs, such as (Cd,Mn)Te, whose magnetization can be reliably determined from either the splitting of free exciton transitions or, equally well, from the magnitude of the MCD.\cite{Beaulac_S09}
+Excitonic magnetooptical phenomena in the fundamental gap region of dilute magnetic semiconductors (DMSs) are a prime source of information on the sp-d exchange splitting of electronic states\cite{Furdyna:1988_B, Ando:2000_B, Cibert:2008a_B, Gaj:2010_B} and spin dynamics,\cite{Crooker:2010_B} also in reduced dimensionality systems, such as nanowires\cite{Wojnar:2012_NL} and quantum dots.\cite{Schimpf:2012_JPChL,Cibert:2008_B} One of the widely studied magneto-optical effects is the magnetic circular dichroism (MCD) arising from the difference between optical absorption or reflectivity for left and right circular polarized light.
+The MCD intensity is defined as

+where $I^+$ and $I^-$ denote the $\sigma^+$ and $\sigma^-$ polarized components of the signal.
+In many DMSs, the MCD depends linearly on the exchange-induced splitting $\Delta$E of the free exciton states,\cite{Ando:2000_B} which, in turn, is proportional to the magnetization M of the localized spins.\cite{Gaj:1979_SSC} In the case of a single exciton line, quantitative information on $\Delta$E and, thus, on M can be obtained from the MCD intensity within the rigid shift approximation,\cite{Mason:2007_B} employed to evaluate the magnitudes of the sp-d exchange energies in various DMSs and their nanostructures.\cite{Kuno:1998_JChP, Hoffman:2000_SSC, Norris:2001_NL, Norberg:2006_JACS, Beaulac:2008_NL, Bussian:2009_NM}